Do you have a travel journal?

 - Document your itinerary.
 Rough out your itinerary in a few pages at the front of your journal.
 You can do this before you leave.
 Allow lots of space between points so you can keep track of how your itinerary changes as you travel.

 - Every entry doesn't have to be brilliant.
 But every day should have an entry.
 Writing every day, even small details, will help you maintain your momentum.
-Miss a few days and sometimes the practice of writing a journal can be lost for the entire trip so try to make a notation daily, no matter how small.
+Miss a few days and sometimes the practice of writing a journal can be lost for the entire trip.
+Try to make a notation daily, no matter how small.

 - Aim for brilliance once in a while.
-When you can take the time to sit down and think back over the day, think about the places you went, the people you met, the food you ate, the scents you took notice of, your activities and the things you learned.
-As you do take note of what makes you smile.
-Your smile indicates an important moment.
-If you want you can even itemize these under a heading: What Made Me Smile Today.
+When you can take the time to sit down and think back over the day, think about the places you went, the people you met, the food you ate, the scents you took notice of, your activities, and the things you learned.
+As you do, take note of what makes you smile or frown.
+Such responses indicate important moments.
+If you want, you can even itemize these under a heading such as: What Made Me Smile Today.

-- Find your theme: Consider all the things that made you smile.
+- Find your theme: Consider all the things that made you smile or caused concern.
 Is there a theme?
 As a whole, what did the day mean to you?
 What did you learn?
 How did you change?
 What surprised you?
 State one of these in one sentence or a series of three short sentences.
 This is the beginning of a great journal entry.

 - Expand on the theme.
 Once you've completed your short introduction, expand.
 Explain what you learned.
 Provide details of the history or technology or your own potential – whatever it is that you learned.
 Describe what you thought before and after, why you changed your thinking, how it felt when it happened, what it means to you.

 - Go multimedia.
 Don't be afraid to sketch what you saw.
-Have glue with you so that you can add theater tickets, postcards or part of a brochure to make you pages interesting.
+Have glue with you so that you can add theater tickets, postcards, or part of a brochure to make your pages interesting.

 - End with gratitude.
 You spent the day exploring a place other than home.
 We understand the world by contrasting one thing to another.
 Compare what you saw to what you live daily.
 Identify what you're grateful for in everyday life.